CloudLabsAI-Azure/openai-end-to-end-baseline/docs/Instructions/Labs/Lab-03.md

     pip install promptflow promptflow-tools
     ```

-    >**Note:** You will need to install the following if you build the docker image locally
+    >**Note:** You will need to install the following if you want to build the Docker image locally.
     ```
     pip install keyrings.alt
     ```